-A glossary of terms can be found at the end of the Budget Document.
+A glossary of terms can be found on page 844 of the FY 2006 Fiscal Plan.

 Development of the Annual Budget

 Each year, the County publishes two fiscal plan (budget) documents: the Proposed Fiscal Plan and the Adopted Fiscal Plan.
 The Proposed Fiscal Plan is the annual budget proposed by the County Executive for County government operations for the upcoming fiscal year, which runs from July 1 through June 30.
 The proposed budget is based on estimates of projected expenditures for County programs, as well as the means of paying for those expenditures (estimated revenues).
 Following extensive review and deliberation, the Board of County Supervisors formally approves the Adopted (or final) Fiscal Plan.